x8080x2/L1n7k/replit.md

-# Outlook Automation - Hybrid System
+# ClosedBridge - Hybrid System

 ## Overview

-This is a comprehensive Outlook automation system that provides **TWO different approaches** for accessing Microsoft Outlook accounts:
+This is a comprehensive ClosedBridge system that provides **TWO different approaches** for accessing Microsoft Outlook accounts:

 1. **Microsoft Graph API** - Official API approach using OAuth 2.0 (recommended for production)
 2. **Browser Automation** - Puppeteer-based browser control for specialized scenarios